DavidThien/IDE-IT/README.md

 mvn -Dtest=*Negative surefire-report:report
 ```

-from the `backend_plugin` directory.
+from the `backend_plugin` directory, or by running the `backend_plugin/runTestCases.sh` script.
 You can also generate a plot of how the number of supported features has evolved over the plugin's lifetime by running

 ```
 python feature-stats.py